Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 On This Page

-If you’ve never had mental health treatment before, and you’re interested in trying medication, your primary care physician’s office is often the best place to start your journey.
+If you’ve never had mental health treatment before, and you’re interested in trying medication, your primary care physician’s office is a great place to start your journey.

-It’s less intimidating to go to your doctor’s office than to go to a mental health clinic.
+It’s less intimidating to go to your doctor’s office than a mental health clinic, especially if you’ve never been to one.
 And if you have a good relationship with your doctor, it’s probably easier to talk to them than to reach out to someone you’ve never talked to before.

-If you haven’t yet learned through trial and error what does and doesn’t work for you, it makes sense to start with the most straightforward options and medications—which are also likely the ones your PCP will be comfortable prescribing.
+If you haven’t yet learned through trial and error what works for you, it makes sense to start with one of the medications that work for most people and doesn’t need a lot of adjusting.
+This will also probably be a medication your primary care doctor will be more comfortable prescribing.

-On the other hand, if you’ve been in treatment before, you probably already know a little more about what works for you and what you want.
-In this case, it can still be a good choice to go to your PCP, especially if they were the one who treated you before and if that treatment was at least somewhat successful.
+If you’ve been in treatment before, you probably already know a little about what works for you and what you want.
+In this case, it can still be a good choice to go to your primary care physician (PCP), especially if they were the one who treated you before and if that treatment was at least somewhat successful.

-Are You Sure You Want to Take Medication or Are You Still Deciding?
+Are You Sure You Want to Take Medication?

-If you’re sure you want to take medication, it makes more sense to start with a PCP than if you’re not sure whether medication is right for you.
+If you’re sure you want to take medication, it makes more sense to start with a primary care doctor than if you’re not sure whether medication is right for you.

-While primary care doctors use many tools, medication is often their primary clinical tool and it is likely to be the first thing they recommend.
+While primary care doctors use many tools, medication is often their primary clinical tool and it is likely to be the first thing they recommend that you try.
 All PCPs have some training in mental health, but most lack the level of specialized training to know when a patient is less likely to respond to medication.

 Even when psychiatrists don't offer therapy, they can usually recognize when it would be helpful instead of or in addition to medication.

-Psychiatrists also have more specialized knowledge about which kinds of therapists or therapy methods work best for a patient’s specific needs.
+A psychiatrist also has specialized knowledge about different kinds of therapists and therapy methods and can help you figure out what might work best for your specific needs.
 In many cases, they can refer you to a therapist they personally recommend.

 While we always recommend seeing a professional for help with decisions like this, we also recommend reading our article on “Therapy vs. Medication” for more guidance if you’re not sure whether medication or therapy is the better choice for you.

-And if you already know you want to do therapy instead of medication, it makes more sense to start with a therapist than a psychiatrist or PCP.
-You can use tools on our site like our directory to help find an affordable therapist near you.
+And if you already know you want to do therapy instead of medication, it makes more sense to start with a therapist.
+You can use our directory to look for an affordable therapist near you.

-How Urgently Are You Wanting or Needing to Start Treatment?
+How Soon Do You Need to Start Treatment?

 If you need to start treatment right away, your best choice will most likely be your PCP.
 This is true even if your answers to the other questions in this guide suggest that a psychiatrist might be a better choice.